NABC and Egypt

 The GAFI (General Authority for investment and Free Zones) is an affiliate of the Ministry of Investment (MOI) and the principal government body regulating and facilitating investment in Egypt.

-GAFI has developed an Investors’ Map with an interactive online overview of all projects and investment opportunities in Egypt as well as detailed information and data that local and foreign investors require.
-To improve Egypt’s rank of 120/190 countries in the World Bank Group’s 2019 Ease of Doing Business report, GAFI opened the ‘Investor Service Centre’, an advanced ‘one-stop-shop’ where investors can set-up their company (in one day) and execute all necessary activities under one roof.
-This appears to have been successful since Egypt currently ranks 114/190 countries in 2023.
+GAFI has developed a Investors’ Map with an interactive online overview of all projects and investment opportunities in Egypt as well as detailed information and data that local and foreign investors require.
+GAFI opened the ‘Investor Service Centre’, an advanced ‘one-stop-shop’ where investors can set-up their company (in one day) and execute all necessary activities under one roof.

 Diplomatic Relations